deepakhj/cadent/README.md

 And then ...

-A "PreRegex" filter on all incoming lines to either shift them to other backends (defined in the config) or simply reject the incoming line (you can thank kafka for this addition ;)
+A "Regex" filter on all incoming lines to either shift them to other backends (defined in the config) or simply reject the incoming line (you can thank kafka for this addition ;)

 And then ...